vineet-babar44/Zomato-Sales-Analysis---Python/README.md

 ### 1. Requirement Gathering :

-KPI's are good at high level of analysis but if we really want to get insights at a deeper level we need to have chart requirements.
+KPI's are good at high level of analysis but if we really want to get insights at a deeper level we need to have different requirements.

 -   a.
 Total Sales by Fat Content : Analyze the impact of FAT content on total Sales.
 -   b.
 Total Sales by Item type : Identify performance of different items on total sales.